-This kind of goes along with my personal opinion that “happiness is a choice” is a load of crap.
+This kind of goes along with my personal opinion that happiness is not a choice, or at least not always a choice that’s up for grabs.
 I believe that mental illness affects the capacity to experience certain feelings, and happiness just isn’t always on the menu.
-Happiness can only be chosen if it’s an available option, and focusing on generating positive emotions when the capacity just isn’t there may end up leading to feelings of frustration and inadequacy.
+Happiness can only be chosen if it’s an available option.
+Focusing on generating positive emotions when the capacity just isn’t there may end up leading to feelings of frustration and inadequacy.

 Scoring your happiness

 The University of Pennsylvania Authentic Happiness website has a number of different questionnaires you can take.
-On their Authentic Happiness Inventory, I scored a 2.13 out of 5, which put me in about the bottom 10th percentile based on all test takers, gender, age group, occupational group, and education level.
+On their Authentic Happiness Inventory, I scored a 2.13 out of 5.
+That put me in about the bottom 10th percentile based on all test takers, gender, age group, occupational group, and education level.

-On their Well-Being Survey, I scored a 3.8 out of 10, and in terms of percentiles I was even lower than on the happiness inventory.
+On their Well-Being Survey, I scored a 3.8 out of 10.
+In terms of percentiles, I was even lower than on the happiness inventory.

-On the questions that I answered in a relatively negative way, for the most part I didn’t have any emotional response attached to the questions or the answers, it was just an appraisal of my life living with a chronic, non-remitting mood disorder.
+The questions that I answered in a relatively negative way didn’t generally have any emotional response attached to the questions or the answers; it was just an appraisal of my life living with a chronic, non-remitting mood disorder.
 I’m chugging along the best I can, but I do have limitations as a result of my illness.
 I prefer to be realistic about those limitations and understand that they are a product of my illness rather than trying to convince myself that life is just hunky-dory.